 Anbox Cloud documentation

-- Simple and straightforward deployment using Juju on any cloud
+- Simple and straightforward deployment

-Along with bugfixes and general improvements, Anbox Cloud 1.11 comes with:
+Along with bug fixes and general improvements, Anbox Cloud 1.11 comes with:

 - Client-side virtual keyboard